KhadidjaArezki/capstone/README.md

 2. **Virtual Enviornment** - We recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organized.
 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

-3. **PIP Dependencies** - Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:
+3. **PIP Dependencies** - Once you have your virtual environment setup and running, install dependencies by naviging to the project directory  and running:
 ``` pip install -r requirements.txt ```
 This will install all of the required packages we selected within the `requirements.txt` file.